JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 However, adding package dependencies can have costs, such as increased load times or require installation of large artifacts (e.g., CUDA.jl).
 This can be burdensome for package authors who must constantly balance dependency costs against the benefits of new method extensions for an "average" package user.

 Julia 1.9 introduces "package extensions", a feature that (in a loose sense) automatically loads a file when a set of packages are loaded.
 This file contains the code to load the (weak) dependency and extend the method.
 The goal is that one shouldn't have to pay for features that one does not use.
 Package extensions provides functionality simiar to what Requires.jl already offers but with key advantages, such as allowing precompilation of conditional code and adding compatibility constraints on weak dependencies.
-Since these are now "first class", package authors should be less reluctant to start using it compared to Requires.jl.
+Since the package extension functionality is now "first class", package authors should be less reluctant to start using it compared to Requires.jl.

 As a concrete example where package extensions are used for good effect, the ForwardDiff.jl package provides optimized routines for automatic differentiation when the input is a `StaticArray`.
 In Julia 1.8, it unconditionally loaded the `StaticArrays` package, while in 1.9, it uses a package extension.
 This results in a significant improvement in load time: